agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSingularity.rst

 You tipically build the singularity file on your PC.
-The singularity image can then be transferred to CAPRI and run there.
+The singularity image can then be transferred to your homedir or a share and run there.

 Building the singularity image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^